 Not only do celebs get internet humor, they also get what works online: nostalgia (the #tbt is alive and well).
 Specifically, they get that their primarily millennial audience responds to 90s references.

-So when they post throwbacks—like this one from Selena Gomez—to 90s moments from their own lives, it’s very relatable for their audience.
+So when celebrities post throwbacks—like this one from Mariah Carey—to 90s moments from their own lives, it’s very relatable for their audience.

 But the relatability of celebs—that authenticity that people love to describe as ‘so real’—goes beyond embracing nostalgia.
 It’s about sharing moments from their lives that are a tad less glamorous than the usual red carpet shot.